Apache cTAKES: History

 Such collaborations have extended cTAKES' capabilities into other areas such as Temporal Reasoning, Clinical Question Answering, and coreference resolution for the clinical domain.

 In 2010, cTAKES was adopted by the i2b2 program and is a central component of the SHARP Area 4.

-In 2013, cTAKES released their first release as an Apache incubator project: cTAKES 3.0.
+In 2013, cTAKES released their first release as an Apache Software Foundation incubator project: cTAKES 3.0.

-In March 2013, cTAKES became an Apache Top Level Project (TLP).
+In March 2013, cTAKES became an Apache Software Foundation Top Level Project (TLP).